Reframing “Tradition” in Northwest Coast Indigenous Art

 Susan Point, “Beyond the Edge,” 2018

-Contemporary Northwest Coast Indigenous artists, such as Susan Point, Robert Davidson, James Quinn, Dylan Thomas, KC Hall, LessLIE and many, many more, are enlivening ancestral themes and forms and developing new artistic practices and visual languages.
+Contemporary Northwest Coast Indigenous artists, such as Susan Point, Robert Davidson, James Quinn, Dylan Thomas, KC Hall, LessLIE, and many, many more, are enlivening ancestral themes and forms and developing new artistic practices and visual languages.
 Their carvings, prints, and paintings are a powerful testament to the resilience of this region’s peoples and cultures and, imbued with tradition and memory, the works stand as new visions for the future.

-Works Cited + Additional Reading:
+Works Cited and Additional Reading:

 Related Posts